Do Professionals Get Better Mortgage Rates?

 What about newly qualified professionals?

-These routes exist in policy — but are usually held within bespoke or specialist channels rather than accessible through standard application routes.
+The operational point is that these routes exist in policy — but they're usually held within bespoke or specialist channels rather than accessible through standard application routes.
+Knowing which underwriter team sees which case is part of what changes the outcome.

 More on lawyers →